Attorney Defending Cyberbullying Charges in Michigan

 Top-Rated Attorneys Defending Cyberbullying Charges

-The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
+The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties, and throughout Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.
 Our attorneys have defended thousands of clients charged with cyberbullying charges and other state and federal crimes.
+Call us for a free consultation today.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.